MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. Once the installation of the Hyper-V components completes, type **Y** and press the **Enter** key to restart the operating system.
 Following the restart, sign in back by using the **ADATUM\wvdadmin1** account with the **Pa55w.rd1234** password.

-#### Task 2: Create an app attach container
+#### Task 2: Create an MSIX app attach image

 1. Within the Remote Desktop session to **az140-cl-vm42**, start **Microsoft Edge**, browse to **https://aka.ms/msixmgr** and, when prompted whether to open or save **msixmgr.zip** file, click **Save**.
 This will download the MSIX mgr tool archive into the **Downloads** folder.
-1. In File Explorer, navigate to the **Downloads** folder, open the compressed file and copy the **x64** folder to the **C:\\AllFiles\\Labs\\04** folder.
+1. In File Explorer, navigate to the **Downloads** folder, open the compressed file and copy the content of the **x64** folder to the **C:\\AllFiles\\Labs\\04** folder.
-1. Within the Remote Desktop session to **az140-cl-vm42**, start **Windows PowerShell ISE** as administrator and, from the **Administrator: Windows PowerShell ISE**  script pane, run the following to create the VHD file that will serve as the app attach container:
+1. Within the Remote Desktop session to **az140-cl-vm42**, start **Windows PowerShell ISE** as administrator and, from the **Administrator: Windows PowerShell ISE**  script pane, run the following to create the VHD file that will serve as the MSIX app attach image:

    ```powershell
    New-Item -ItemType Directory -Path 'C:\Allfiles\Labs\04\MSIXVhds' -Force
    New-VHD -SizeBytes 128MB -Path 'C:\Allfiles\Labs\04\MSIXVhds\XmlNotepad.vhd' -Dynamic -Confirm:$false
    ```

-1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to mount the newly created VHD file:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to mount the newly created VHD file:

    ```powershell
    $vhdObject = Mount-VHD -Path 'C:\Allfiles\Labs\04\MSIXVhds\XmlNotepad.vhd' -Passthru
    ```

-1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to initialize the disk, create a new partition, format it, and assign to it the first available drive letter:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to initialize the disk, create a new partition, format it, and assign to it the first available drive letter:

    ```powershell
    $disk = Initialize-Disk -Passthru -Number $vhdObject.Number